Free delivery for purchases over 50 EUR

 If you are still considering whether you need to dry clean linen items, check the label on the item first.
 And you may wish to check on the reasons for choosing a dry cleaning instead of a casual laundry.

-The answer to the question should you iron linen laundry depends on your choice – do you need them to look flawlessly smooth.
-Linen tablecloths as well as linen towels, bedsheets, and bed covers might be examples of using an iron.
+The answer to the question should you iron linen laundry depends on your choice – do you need them to look flawlessly smooth?
+Linen tablecloths as well as linen towels, linen throw blankets, and bed covers might be examples of using an iron.
 As same as washing, there are a few procedures specific to ironing linen.

 Reflecting on the concern that can you bleach linen, it is necessary to note – that bleaching is never recommended for linen materials.
 It could work for white linen fabric, however, it should never be done with chemical solutions such as bleach with chlorine.
 You should also keep in mind that frequent bleaching thins the yarn as well as shortens the life of the linen material, therefore the fabric itself can tear much faster.
 The impact of such a process on ecology cannot be ignored either.